by Nikki Stephens and Rhonda Aghamalian

 (former) Arlington Visitors Center

 Many people, myself included, are drawn to what goes bump in the night, especially around Halloween.
-However, when that bump happens in your place of work, the place you spend most of your time, it’s time you call the ghost busters- aka NT Paranormal.
+However, when that bump happens in your place of work, the place you spend most of your time, it’s time you call the Ghostbusters - aka NT Paranormal.
 There were some things that could be explained, like tapping on the wall and loud bangs from the air conditioner and sometimes hearing voices -very prevalent if there's a game let out with people talking all around your building!
-However, what couldn't be explained was the TWO electronic voice phenomenon (EVPs) captured as well as odd-moving orbs captured on camera.
-The scariest parts were the technical malfunctions - at one point an investigator asked whatever we're dealing with to mess with her, and she heard a button click and her camera shut off, ruining her current and future footage for the investigation.
+However, what couldn't be explained was the TWO electronic voice phenomena (EVPs) captured as well as odd-moving orbs captured on camera.
+The scariest parts were the technical malfunctions - at one point an investigator asked whatever we were dealing with to mess with her, and she heard a button click and her camera shut off, ruining her current and future footage for the investigation.
 Other cameras integral to the investigation, including our security cameras, had stopped recording that night!
 Shiver.
 Are we haunted?
 I think so, but you decide.

 FORT WORTH